 2.NBT.6.
 Add up to four two-digit numbers using strategies based on place value and properties of operations.
 2.NBT.7.
 Add and subtract within 1000, using concrete models or drawings and strategies based on place value, properties of operations, and/or the relationship between addition and subtraction; relate the strategy to a written method.
 Understand that in adding or subtracting three- digit numbers, one adds or subtracts hundreds and hundreds, tens and tens, ones and ones; and sometimes it is necessary to compose or decompose tens or hundreds.
 2.NBT.8.
 Mentally add 10 or 100 to a given number 100-900, and mentally subtract 10 or 100 from a given number 100-900.
 2.NBT.9.
-Explain why addition and subtraction strategies work, using place value and the properties of operations.
+Explain why addition and subtraction strategies work, using place value and the properties of operations.3 3 Explanations may be supported by drawings or objects.
 EE2.NBT.6-9.
+Use objects, representations, and numbers (0-20) to add and subtract.
+Level IV AA Students will: EE2.NBT.6-9.
 Use objects, representations, and numbers beyond 20 to add and subtract.

-EE2.NBT.6-9.
+Level II AA Students will: EE2.NBT.6-9.
 Use objects, representations, and numbers (0 - 20) to add and subtract.

-EE2.NBT.6-9.
+Level I AA Students will: EE2.NBT.6-9.
 Use objects, representations, and numbers (0 - 10) to add or subtract.

-EE2.NBT.6-9.
+Level I AA Students will: EE2.NBT.6-9.
 Count objects 1 - 10.

-Measurement and Data

-Measure and estimate lengths in standard units.

-- 2.MD.1.
-Measure the length of an object by selecting and using appropriate tools such as rulers, yardsticks, meter sticks, and measuring tapes. - 2.MD.2.
+Measurement and Data Measure and estimate lengths in standard units.
+2.MD.1.
+Measure the length of an object by selecting and using appropriate tools such as rulers, yardsticks, meter sticks, and measuring tapes.
+2.MD.2.
 Measure the length of an object twice, using length units of different lengths for the two measurements; describe how the two measurements relate to the size of the unit chosen.
 EE2.MD.1-2.
 Measure the length of objects using standard units.

-EE2.NBT.6-9.
-Use

-representations, and numbers (0-20) to

-add and subtract.

-obiects.

-EE2.MD.1-2.
+Level IV AA Students will: EE2.MD.1-2.
 Measure the length of objects using standard tools, such as rulers, yardsticks, and meter sticks.

-EE2.MD.1-2.
+Level III AA Students will: EE2.MD.1-2.
 Measure the length of objects using non-standard units.
 Ex.
 Count the tiles on the floor to see how many there are from the door of the classroom to the drinking fountain.

-EE2.MD.1-2.
+Level II AA Students will: EE2.MD.1-2.
 Begin to measure from an end point using a non-standard tool.
 Ex.
 Lay nine cubes end-to-end next to a book to see how long the book is.

-EE2.MD.1-2.
+Level I AA Students will: EE2.MD.1-2.
 Match objects of like length.
 Ex.
 Given 3 pieces of paper of different length, such as 2 short and 1 long, match the two similar length objects.

-&lt;sup>3 Explanations may be supported by drawings or objects.